rmnavr/hs_study/chsheet/yapping.md

 * Haskell is **type-centric**, not **function-centric**
 * Think with correct terms:
-  * IO is recipe, not an action (functions with IO are still pure)
+  * IO is a recipe, not an action (functions with IO are still pure)
   * Functions are NOT **called/executed**, they are **applied/evaluated**
   * Functions do not **return** values, they are a **binding of function code to the function name**
   * Names are not **variables**, and they are not **assigned**, they are **bound to values**.